baduhai/lemmycalbot/README.md

 ### Roadmap

-- [ ] Add option to pin and unpin threads for the duration of the event
+- [ ] Add option to pin posts for the duration of the event